oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

    has all the necessary patches applied.
    * Check the WLS version with `docker run container-registry.oracle.com/middleware/weblogic:12.2.1.3 sh -c` `'source $ORACLE_HOME/wlserver/server/bin/setWLSEnv.sh > /dev/null 2>&1 && java weblogic.version'`.
    * Check the WLS patches with `docker run container-registry.oracle.com/middleware/weblogic:12.2.1.3 sh -c` `'$ORACLE_HOME/OPatch/opatch lspatches'`.
-* Container images based on Oracle Linux 7 and 8 are supported.
-The Oracle Contianer Registry now hosts container images based on Oracle Linux 8, including Oracle WebLogic Server 14.1.1.0.0 images based on Java 8 or 11.
+* Container images based on Oracle Linux 8 are now supported.
+The Oracle Container Registry hosts container images based on both Oracle Linux 7 and 8, including Oracle WebLogic Server 14.1.1.0.0 images based on Java 8 and 11.
 * You must have the `cluster-admin` role to install the operator.
 The operator does not need the `cluster-admin` role at runtime.
 * We do not currently support running WebLogic in non-Linux containers.